a8jan/fujinet-pc/README.md

 - TNFS File System to access image files over network
 - Web interface to control program's settings, browse TNFS hosts and mount disk images
 - FujiNet network device (N:) with support for various network protocols:
-  TCP, UDP, TNFS, HTTP, FTP, Telnet
+  TCP, UDP, TNFS, HTTP, SMB, FTP, Telnet
 - Compiles and runs on Linux, macOS and Windows (Windows with Altirra only, no serial port yet)
+- Binary packages for selected platforms

 ### Not (yet) working

 - CP/M emulation
-- SSH and SMB support for N:
 - SAM voice synthesizer
 - MIDIMaze support
 - Program recorder (tape) emulation
-- UART on Windows (to connect with Atari via SIO port)
+- UART on Windows (to connect with real Atari via SIO port)
-- Distributable binary packages for supported platforms

 -------------------------------------------------------------------

+## Download

+FujiNet-PC pre-compiled binaries for selected operating systems are available on project page in [Releases](https://github.com/FujiNetWIFI/fujinet-pc/releases) section.

+Bundle with [FujiNet-PC Launcher](https://github.com/a8jan/fujinet-pc-launcher), which includes Launcher GUI, FujiNet-PC binaries, NetSIO hub and NetSIO custom device for Altirra, can be downloaded from [Releases](https://github.com/a8jan/fujinet-pc-launcher/releases) there.
+An alternative to **all in one bundle** is a variant which includes **scripts only** (and custom device file).
+Scripts requires Python 3 to be installed somewhere in the system.

 ## Build instructions